 This is sort of what I envisioned for the vastness of space in this game and.
 That light blue hex in the middle is supposed to be our solar system.
 The 18 purple hexes around are is called “Settled Space,” with 3 bright hexes representing bases by the 3 big Earth governments or possibly corporations.
 This part of the map is “fixed” — it will be the same every game.
 Everything else will be random from game to game, and you’re not expected to uncover all of it every game.

 The blue area around the purple is called Known Space but it is not settled and still something of a mystery.
-Beyond that is Deep Space, beyond that still us Unknown space and the red outer portion is the Fringe.
+Beyond that is Unknown Space, beyond that still is Deep space and the red outer portion is the Fringe.
 Since you’d never actually use all the Deep Space or Fringe tiles in one game, I’m thinking of allowing you to explore as far into Deep Space into one direction as you want, with certain tiles amongst those indicating that fringe is beyond them, if that makes sense — meaning you’re not restricted to a hex-shaped space.
 One you reach fringe, that’s an end point.
 I don’t know myself exactly what I’ll create for that, but I want it to be mostly as weird as possible, more like Alice in Wonderland and Salvador Dali than anything seen in Star Trek.
 It will be scary and life threatening but carry the potential of great rewards (specifically, ancient and powerful alien technology not available anywhere else in the game).

 In the base game, it’s not so different than Merchants & Marauders.
-You’re trying to run some cargo between human-controlled planets or maybe steal some for yourself.
+You’re trying to run some missions and/or cargo between human-controlled planets or maybe steal some for yourself.
 There’s pirate lore, hidden maps and buried treasure.
 Lots of fun stuff, but as you travel deeper into Known Space, you get hints of many mysteries lying beyond.

-As you explore Deep Space, you find yourself enmeshed in a struggle between warring aliens – not so different from your life in Settled & Known space, just with higher stakes.
+As you explore Unknown Space, you find yourself enmeshed in a struggle between warring aliens – not so different from your life in Settled & Known space, just with higher stakes.
 You still have the option of faithfully delivering cargo, aiding in missions, or acting like a pirate but there are hints of larger things out there.
 See in the first part of the game, there are 3 warring Earth governments, or possibly 3 warring Earth corporations, and you can take sides and all that.
-I think what might be cool as you enter Deep Space is that you find 2 warring aliens, and then you can bring a United Earth into it so you’re back to the 3 warring groups dynamic from the earlier part of the game.
+I think what might be cool as you enter Unknown Space is that you find 2 warring aliens, and then you can bring a United Earth into it so you’re back to the 3 warring groups dynamic from the earlier part of the game.

-No one who has ever entered Unknown Space has ever come back to tell the tale.
+No one who has ever entered Deep Space has ever come back to tell the tale.
 Will you be the first?
-As you go into the hidden regions of Unknown Space and the Fringe, the pirate part of the game fades as you encounter remnants of a long departed ancient race, the mysteries of space and time, the weird aliens pursuing them.
+As you go into the hidden regions of Deep Space and the Fringe, the pirate part of the game fades as you encounter remnants of a long departed ancient race, the mysteries of space and time, the weird aliens pursuing them.
 Comparatively, the struggles of Earth and even the warring alien factions seems trivial.
-If you can venture to the Fringe and survive it, you can bring back ancient and powerful alien technologies that can swing the balance in the struggles of Deep Space.
+If you can venture to the Fringe and survive it, you can bring back ancient and powerful alien technologies that can swing the balance in the struggles of Known Space.
 They cannot only end the struggles of the Earth governments but are powerful enough to take over the Earth itself.

 It’s just hexes, but this is an example of working a game out

 Laying out the hexes is helpful because first thing I realize is that this is just too much to tackle in one game – a total of 312 tiles!
 Just including Settled and Known space is a total of 91 hexes.
-Even though the 19 known space hexes are a single block that never changes from game to game, that’s 72 hexes to include in the game, and that’s plenty for one game where you have ships, crew members, equipment, rules and etc. There’s enough, ahem, space, to fly around, pick up and deliver, seek or avoid danger, etc. Firefly the Game has only 84 practical spaces (there are more than a dozen additional spaces around the edge but they literally never get used) so this is already more vast than that and that game board feels pretty vast-space-y, in my opinion.
+Even though the 19 known space hexes are a single block that never changes from game to game, that’s 72 hexes to include in the game, and that’s plenty for one game where you have ships, crew members, equipment, rules and etc. There’s enough, ahem, space, to fly around, pick up and deliver, seek or avoid danger, etc. Firefly the Game has only 84 practical spaces (there are more than a dozen additional spaces around the edge but they literally never get used) so this is already more vast than that, and that game board feels pretty vast-space-y, in my opinion.
 The Merchants & Marauders map, which never changes, has only 16 spaces, yet it still accomplishes the “sailing the open seas” feel.
 Xia has only 21 spaces itself, though it is different with spaces within spaces but it doesn’t really matter because Xia lacks that vast-space-y feeling.

 So 91 hexes is a lot, and should be enough for a vast-space-y feeling.
 About 1/3rd of these 91 hexes will be empty or near-empty space (e.g. maybe some dead planets where you might find buried treasure, but nothing you could settle).
 That should be enough content for a complete game, but for this game, it would only be the beginning!

 Then, an expansion, or possible set of expansions, would include another 240 tiles!
 That’s a pretty huge game in and of itself, but at the same time, they’re just pieces of chipboard.
 I think if we really want to achieve the space exploration feel, we can’t go any less than this.
 Now, you’d probably rarely explore more than 1/4 or 1/3 of those in a single game, which means, you could play many times and still not discover everything.
 Bingo.
-Don’t read them ahead of time.
+Like a Rob Daviau game, you don’t read them ahead of time.
 Let the mysteries unfold.
 It may take you several plays and dozens of hours, but that’s what we’re aiming for.
 Of course, an expansion would have to include new cards and abilities such, so it will be a hefty expansion.
 I might even have to break it into 2 expansions.

 That’s as far as I’ve gotten.
 Will keep you posted.